javascript-tutorial/en.javascript.info/2-ui/1-document/04-searching-elements-dom/article.md

 Now we can easily see the difference.
 The static collection did not increase after the appearance of a new `div` in the document.

-Here we used separate scripts to illustrate how the element addition affects the collection, but any DOM manipulations affect them.
-Soon we'll see more of them.

 ## Summary

 There are 6 main methods to search for nodes in DOM: